Learn how to take out books, ebooks, and audio books from:

 Live in Freehold Boro?

-Note: The Freehold Public Library is presently under renovation and is not allowing patrons to take out physical books at the moment.
-However, once the library does reopen, you will be able to take out books at its location on East Main Street.
-However, ebooks and audio books can be borrowed now.
+The Freehold Public Library is REOPENED and you are able to take out books at its location on East Main Street.
+Ebooks and audio books can also be borrowed.
 See the information below about using the Libby app to take out ebooks and audio books.

 You should have received a Freehold Public Library library card from your English teacher.
-If you didn't or you lost it, you can go to the temporary library location at 30 Mechanic Street to request one or replace yours.
-Be sure to tell them that you are a student of Freehold Regional HS District.
+If you didn't or you lost it, you can go to the library location to request one or replace yours.
+Be sure to tell them that you are a student of Freehold Boro HS.

 Live in Colts Neck, Englishtown, Farmingdale, Freehold Township, Howell, Manalapan, or Marlboro?